GediminasMasaitis/texel-tuner/README.md

 For each position in the training dataset, the evaluation should count the occurances of each evaluation term, and return a `coefficients_t` object where each entry is the count oftimes an evaluation term has been userd per-side.

-For a new engine it's required to implement an evaluation class with 4 functions and 2 constexpr variables.
-More on them at [Evaluation class](#evaluation-class)
+For a new engine it's required to create a new header file with an evaluation class.
+More on it at [Evaluation class](#evaluation-class)

 ```cpp
     class YourEval